open-telemetry/opentelemetry-cpp-contrib/instrumentation/boost_log/README.md

 bool ToLineNumber(const boost::log::record_view &record, int &value);
 ```

-With the exception of `ToSeverity`, which retrieves the value from the **record** for the attribute with *"Severity"* keyword, and is required to return some OpenTelemetry severity type, the other methods take an additional *out* parameter and return a boolean to indicate success or failure.
+With the exception of `ToSeverity`, which is always required to return some OpenTelemetry severity type, the requirements for the other methods are more relaxed, essentially making them optional.
+They take an additional *out* parameter **value** and return a boolean to indicate success or failure.

-As an example of usage, below is one way to create the OTel sink backend with a custom `ToSeverity` method that maps to an enum class `CustomSeverity`` and reads the value from the attribute *"LogLevel"* instead of the default *"Severity"*:
+As an example of usage, below is one way to create the OTel sink backend with a custom `ToSeverity` method that maps to an enum class `CustomSeverity` and reads the value from the attribute *"LogLevel"* instead of the default *"Severity"*:

 ```cpp
 enum class CustomSeverity